MiRdACzBPR/skeleton-app-base/README.md

 Skeleton web project in Nette
 ==================

-Welcome this is the basic skeleton of an application built with [Nette](https://nette.org), a new framework for developing our web projects.
+Welcome!
+This is the basic skeleton of an application built with [Nette](https://nette.org), a framework for developing modern web projects.

-If you find Nette helpful, please consider supporting her with a [donation](https://nette.org/donate).
+If you find Nette helpful, please consider supporting it with a [donation](https://nette.org/donate).
 Thank you for your generosity!

 Requirements
 ------------
-This Web Project is compatible with Nette 3.2 and requires PHP 8.1.
+This Web Project is compatible with **Nette 3.2** and requires **PHP 8.1+**.

 Installation
 ------------
 To install the Web Project, Composer is the recommended tool.
 If you're new to Composer, follow [these instructions](https://doc.nette.org/composer).
 Then, run: